ahmedatyahassan/AhmedAtya74/README.md

 + Senior Computer Science Student at Faculty of Computers and Artificial Intelligence - Cairo University
 + Skilled in Problem Solving, Algorithms, Data Structures
 + Participated 2x in the ACM Egyptian Collegiate Programming contest (ECPC) and ranked **9th** out of +90 team.🏅
-+ Participated 1x in the ACM Egyptian Collegiate Programming contest (ACPC)
++ Participated 1x in the ACM Arab Collegiate Programming contest (ACPC)
 + Solved **+800** problems on various online judges.💥

 ### 📫 Get In Touch